 One regular-season MVP award, 11 NBA All-Star appearances and 5 All-NBA Selections were not enough to win an NBA Title for Charles Barkley.
 He guided the Phoenix Suns to the 1993 Finals but was beaten by none other than the Chicago Bulls, who were led by Michael Jordan in six games.
 Still, Barkley became one of the most undersized big men in the league’s history, where he posted career averages of 22.1 points, 11.7 rebounds and 3.9 assists in his 16-year career.

-One of the premier playmakers we have seen in the NBA is John Stockton, and a testament to this is the record for the most number of assists with 15,806 along with 13.1 points, 10.5 assists and 2.7 rebounds average in his 19 seasons with the Utah Jazz.
-Despite this magnificent resume, Stockton failed to win a championship mainly because of the dominant run of the Chicago Bulls in the 90s as they succumbed to them in two consecutive years in 1997 (five games) and 1998 (six games).
+One of the premier playmakers we have seen in the NBA is John Stockton, and a testament to this is the record for the most assists with 15,806, one of the top unbreakable NBA records.
+Aside from this record-setting assist number, Stockton also produced a career average of 13.1 points, 10.5 assists, and 2.7 rebounds average in his 19 seasons with the Utah Jazz.
+Despite this magnificent resume, Stockton failed to win a championship mainly because of the dominant run of the Chicago Bulls in the 90s, as they succumbed to them in two consecutive years in 1997 and 1998.

 John Stockton’s partner in Utah was big man Karl Malone, who is the number two all-time in career points in the NBA with 36,928 behind Kareem Abdul-Jabbar.
 Malone was also a former two-time NBA MVP, a 14-time All-Star and 11-time All-NBA 1st team selection.
 However, these credentials could not help him capture a single title as he reached the NBA Finals thrice in his career in 1997 and 1998 with the Jazz and 2004 with the Lakers, but he lost all of them to Chicago and Detroit, respectively.